 From mild cases of crowded and protruding teeth to more difficult dental problems involving serious malocclusion, overbite or underbite, braces are extremely effective in correcting a wide variety of problems.
-Dr. Sharma is an expert at diagnosis and will determine the underlying cause of crooked tooth and present you with the best treatment options.
+Certified Specialists in Orthodontics and Dentofacial Orthopedics Dr. Sharma, Dr. Koo and Dr. Lin are experts at diagnosis and will determine the underlying cause of crooked tooth and present you with the best treatment options.
 While everyone is different, there are some common braces cases that we see frequently.

 Crowding is the lack of space for teeth to fit normally within the jaws.
 The teeth may be overlapping, sticking out or “blocked out” of line.
 Crowding occurs when there is an imbalance in the tooth to jaw size relationship, or when the teeth are larger than the available space.
 Alternatively, crowding can be caused by the early loss of primary teeth or when adult teeth erupt improperly.

 Treatment: We create space for crowded teeth by expanding the jaw or recontouring wide teeth to make them narrower, avoiding the need to extract teeth.
 Dr. Sharma only removes teeth as a last resort.

 Spacing between teeth can be the result of missing teeth, teeth that are too narrow for a wide jaw or certain habits.
 The most common complaint from those with excessive space is poor appearance but the health of the gums can be compromised if spacing persists for long periods of time.